Data Structures: Objects and Arrays

 Further arrayology

 Before finishing the chapter, I want to introduce you to a few more object-related concepts.
-I’ll start by introducing some generally useful array methods.
+I’ll start with some generally useful array methods.

 We saw push and pop, which add and remove elements at the end of an array, earlier in this chapter.
 The corresponding methods for adding and removing things at the start of an array are called unshift and shift.